LGBTQ+ Pride Month – 8 steps to being a better ally

 5. Understand that coming out isn’t blasé… It should be empowering

 After speaking with LGBTQI+ friends, there is a marked consensus on this point.
 Many gay and queer people reckon with a feeling of otherness and ‘being different’ for many years leading up to the understanding around their identity.
 The eventual ‘coming out’ can be a very significant moment.
 While a celebration or marked commendation is not needed, responses to someone’s ‘coming out’ as though it is expected, unusual, or irrelevant, can diminish the importance of something which should be empowering.

 6. Read about trailblazers who paved the way

 So many characters have changed the course of gay rights and amplified discussions that needed to be heard.
 There are too many to name, and they all added something unique: To name just a few: Marsha P. Johnson.
 Audre Lorde.
 Harvey Milk.
 Barbara Gittings.
 Ian McKellen.

 7. Support LGBTQ+ businesses and charities

 Smaller LGBTQI+ charities receive a majority of their fundraising income leading up to Pride and during the month of June.
-This year, with many, if not all parades being cancelled, funding cuts are severely affecting these charities that are in serious need of continued support.
+These past few years, with many parades having to cancel, funding cuts had severely affected these charities that are in need of support.
 See smaller, local charities as opposed to the well-known UK names.

 8. Stop supporting organisations that promote hate